chainguard-dev/edu/content/chainguard/chainguard-images/scanners/false-results.md

 toc: true
 ---

-[Software vulnerability remediation](/software-security/cves/cve-remediation/) is a critical step in reducing your attack surface and securing your container images.
-Before you can remediate vulnerabilities, you first need to scan your images with a *vulnerability scanner*.
-A vulnerability scanner is a tool that analyzes your software components and reports any [CVEs](/software-security/cves/cve-intro/) it finds.
-However, when you begin to triage scanner-reported vulnerabilities, you may find that your scanner is not quite painting an accurate picture of what is in your containers.
+A *vulnerability scanner* is a tool that analyzes your software components and reports any [CVEs](/software-security/cves/cve-intro/) it finds.
+Using a vulnerability scanner to find CVEs that impact your system is a critical step in [software vulnerability remediation](/software-security/cves/cve-remediation/), but you begin to triage scanner-reported vulnerabilities, you may find that your scanner's results are not perfectly accurate.

 The goal of a vulnerability scanner is to identify the vulnerabilities that impact your container images, which can be considered *true positive vulnerabilities*.
 Sometimes, a scanner surfaces CVEs which are not actually impacting your images, which are called *false positive vulnerabilities*.
 Your scanner may even miss some vulnerabilities that are impacting you, termed *false negative vulnerabilities*.